 The Caprivi Strip

-is a narrow strip of land north-east of Namibia and has considerably more rain than the rest of Namibia, hence the Okavango and the Kwando rivers.
-This changes the landscape and vegetation slightly and you have extensive floodplains, floating papyrus swamps and lush riverine forests.
+The Caprivi is a narrow strip of land north-east of Namibia and has considerably more rain than the rest of Namibia, hence the Okavango and the Kwando rivers.
+This changes the landscape and vegetation slightly and you have extensive floodplains, floating papyrus swamps and lush riverine forest.